About Cipi

 - Inertia.js — the bridge between Laravel and modern front-end frameworks (Vue, React, Svelte)

-- Laravel Horizon — a beautiful dashboard for monitoring Redis queues
+- Laravel Horizon — a beautiful dashboard for monitoring Valkey/Redis queues

 - Laravel Telescope — an elegant debug assistant for local and staging environments